-The largest outlying island in the region, Lantau Island is home to some of Hong Kong’s most popular tourist attractions such as Hong Kong Disneyland and the culturally themed Ngong Ping Village.
-The last spot, which can be accessed by the scenic Ngong Ping 360 cable car ride, hosts Hong Kong’s most important Buddhist sanctum called Po Lin Monastery, which also houses the famous Tian Tan Buddha statue.
-Meanwhile, in the western coast of the island, you can experience a little bit of Venice in Hong Kong by visiting Tai O Fishing Village that is popular for its traditional stilt houses, seafood market, and fishing culture.
+The largest outlying island in the region, Lantau Island is home to some of Hong Kong’s most popular tourist attractions, such as Hong Kong Disneyland and the culturally themed Ngong Ping Village.
+The latter, which can be accessed by the scenic Ngong Ping 360 cable car ride, hosts Hong Kong’s most important Buddhist sanctum called Po Lin Monastery – home to the famous Tian Tan Buddha statue.
+Meanwhile, on the western coast of the island, you can experience a little bit of Venice in Hong Kong by visiting Tai O Fishing Village, a place that is popular for its traditional stilt houses, seafood market, and fishing culture.